pfrenssen/cas_mock_server/README.md

 Disclaimer
 ----------

+This is an unofficial branch (`8.x-0.x`) which supports PHP 5.6. is not currently maintained.
+However, you can submit patches but they will be reviewed with low priority.
+For a better developer experience require `"php": ">=7.1"` in your project and use the official `8.x-1.x` branch.

 This is purely intended for testing.
 Under no circumstances should this module be enabled on a production environment.

 Passwords are stored insecurely in plain text, and the test users are stored in a key value store with an expiration time, meaning that all users will be lost when the expiration time is reached.

 Usage
 -----